jundalisay/spblist/content/en/news/output.md

   name: Juan
   link: https://www.linkedin.com/in/jundalisay/
 ---

+The most important output of Superphysics is the eagle, which is our equation for everything.
+This is packed with:
+- the ratio sign which connects everything in existence
+- the layers which represent the 5 Elements of Existence
+- the gravitational signature which is the inherent idea in everything
+- the energy or effort representing the dynamism of existence (and the beligerence of the 2 Forces)

+{{< i s="/graphics/super/egl.jpg" a="The eagle" >}}

 Since 2012, various people, aka 'The Team', have been working on Superphysics both as theory and practical implementation.
 Here, we categorize our output under the different branches.